Ripper2005/Uno-Backend-Project/README.md

 - **Wild Draw Four**: Next player draws 4 cards, loses turn, player chooses color

 ### Special Rules
+- **Play After Draw**: If a drawn card is playable, player enters "limbo state" and can choose to play it immediately or keep it
 - In 2-player games, Reverse acts like Skip
 - When draw pile is empty, discard pile is reshuffled (except top card)
 - Wild cards reset to no color when reshuffled
+- Wild Draw 4 can only be played when player has no cards matching current color

 ## Development